statamic/v2-docs/content/pages/7.addons/2.classes/11.widget/index.md

     type: compliment
 ```

+> You are free to add the same type of widget multiple times, with (or without) different parameters.

 ## Multiple Widgets {#multiple}

 Since 2.6, an addon may have more than one widget.
 One "primary" widget, and multiple "secondary" widgets.